jurtasun/rcds_nextflow_intro/chapter6/README.md

 In this first part of the Hello Nextflow training course, we ease into the topic with a very simple domain-agnostic Hello World example, which we'll progressively build up to demonstrate the usage of foundational Nextflow logic and components.

-### Warmup: Check that Docker is enabled and run the Hello Config workflow

 Let's start with a quick check.
 There is a `nextflow.config` file in the current directory that contains the line `docker.enabled = <setting>`, where `<setting>` is either `true` or `false` depending on whether or not you've worked through chapter 5 of this course in the same environment.
 If it is set to `true`, you don't need to do anything.
 If it is set to `false`, switch it to `true` now.

 ### 1. Determine what software packaging technology to use